 For the first and second prospective AMD Audit years, the RCOphth NOD received IMD data from centres using the Medisoft EMR and one centre using an in-house database.
-For the 3rd round of data extractions, the Open Eyes EMR now includes matching to IMD data during data extraction, and centres using Open Eyes can submit this data once they upgrade the version they use.
+For the 3rd round of data extractions, the Open Eyes EMR included matching to IMD data during data extraction for some centres, as centres using Open Eyes need to upgrade their version for IMD data to be submitted.

-If the RCOphth NOD is granted section 251 exemption, then future data extractions could include the patients full post code and the matching to social deprivation data would be possible for all centres from regions where social deprivation data can be matched to a postcode.
+If the RCOphth NOD is granted section 251 exemption for future years, then data extractions could include the patients full post code and the matching to social deprivation data would be possible for all centres from regions where social deprivation data can be matched to a postcode.